 Origins and causes

-• Head and forehead
+- Head and forehead

-• Ears
+- Ears

-• Nose and lips
+- Nose and lips

-• Neck
+- Neck

-• Lower arms and backs of hands
+- Lower arms and backs of hands

 Men and women are equally affected.
-The disease usually starts in the over-60s.
+The disease cumulatively starts in the over-60s.
 People at higher risk of non-melanoma skin cancer are those who spend a lot of time outside, who often travel to sunny areas, or who do not use sun protection consistently.
 Those with pale skin who tend to sunburn easily are also more at risk.

 However, UV radiation can inflict lasting damage on the skin cells even if you do not become sunburned.
 It can change the genetic material in the cells in the upper layers of the skin, which leads to non-melanoma skin cancer.

-Forms of non-melanoma skin cancer
+Frequency of non-melanoma skin cancer

-Basal cell carcinoma is about four times more common than squamous cell carcinoma, which can be more serious
+Basal cell carcinoma is about four times more common than squamous cell carcinoma, which can be more serious.

 Basal cell carcinoma (BCC; also known as basalioma)